 The production and consumption of food generates waste that has an impact on the environment and the economy.
-Finnish households generate an estimated 25 kg of food waste per person each year.
-The money wasted by throwing away food is about 500 million euros each year.
+Finnish households generate an estimated of food waste per person each year.
+The by throwing away food is about 500 million euros each year.

 We cannot eliminate food waste entirely, but we can reduce it both in food production and at home.
 The Less Food Waste Project is designed to draw attention to food waste, help estimate the amount of food waste generated by your household, and inspire everyone to reduce waste.

 With our food waste calculator, you can estimate the food waste generated by your household each year.
 You also get an idea of the euro value and carbon footprint of your waste, and you can compare the results to Finnish household averages.